Introduction: Why Desk Ergonomics Matter More Than Ever

 Your posture, monitor position, lighting, and even chair height all influence how hard your eyes and muscles work.

 This in-depth guide provides the ultimate ergonomic checklist to prevent eye strain, neck pain, and headaches—so you can stay focused, comfortable, and productive.
+To see more on managing daily eye fatigue, explore our Digital Eye Strain Guide.

 1. What Is Computer Vision Syndrome?